This vignette demonstrates how to estimate counterfactual performance metrics in right censored survival data.

 #> Estimation of the performance of the prediction model in a

-#> counterfactual (CF) dataset where everyone's treatment A was set to 1.
+#> pseudopopulation where everyone's treatment A was set to 1.

 #> The following assumptions must be satisfied for correct inference:

-#> - Conditional positivity (assess $ipt$weights for outliers)
+#> - Conditional positivity for censoring: requires that for all observed

 #> - Correctly specified propensity model.
 Estimated treatment model is

 #> - Correctly specified censoring model.
-Estimated censoring distribution
+The estimated censoring model is

 #>